nesk/proposal-extension-functions/README.md

+# Extension functions proposal

+Author: Johann Pardanaud

 ## Problem

-Applying multiple transformations to a value produces code that isn't easy to read in ECMAScript:
+Applying multiple transformations to a value produces code that isn't easy to read:

 ```js
 some(custom(transformations(on(string))))